 Doctor of Behavioral Health

-Arizona State University’s Doctor of Behavioral Health (DBH) prepares the master’s–level clinician or healthcare manager for the newly transformed medical care marketplace, one in which evidence–based, cost–effective behavioral interventions replace treatment that results in undercare, overcare or misuse.
+Arizona State University’s Nicholas A. Cummings Doctor of Behavioral Health Program (DBH) prepares the master’s–level clinician or healthcare manager for the newly transformed medical care marketplace, one in which evidence–based, cost–effective behavioral interventions replace treatment that results in undercare, overcare or misuse.

 Why is this transformation occurring, and how does it affect those seeking careers in behavioral health?
 Experts agree that behavioral modification can play a significant role in improving patient health while reducing medical costs.
 As a result, there is a growing demand for professionals with a behavioral health degree–master’s–level clinicians and managers who have a deep understanding of the primary care environment, evidence–based intervention, healthcare policy and financing, best business practices, and more.